Posts Tagged ‘Turing documentary’

 Two computer scientists propose a new approach for comparing human intelligence with non-human intelligence.
 The Economist has a story about it.
 Here is part of the story:

 “The most famous test for artificial intelligence is that devised by Alan Turing, a British computing pioneer.
-To pass the Turing test, and thus be considered intelligent, a program… Read More
+To pass the Turing test, and thus be considered intelligent, a… Read More